PanPeryskop/SpotiToYt/README.md

 # SpotiToYt

-SpotiToYt is a Python application that allows users to transfer their Spotify playlists to YouTube.
+SpotiToYt is a Python application that tracks users spotify activity and creates youtube playlist based on your current activity.
 The application uses the Spotify API and YouTube Data API to search for songs on YouTube and create playlists.

 ## Resources used
 - Spotipy